Re-bin/DecTag/README.md

 The original YouTube-8M dataset can be accessed [here](https://research.google.com/youtube8m/download.html).

-For preparation, create a data_split folder.
+For preparation, please create a data_split folder.

 ## Examples to run the codes